Cust-12/fizzbuzz/README.md

 # fizzbuzz
-A simple solution for fizzbuzz in Python C++, and Java
+A simple solution for fizzbuzz in Python, C++, and Java